Race date: October 2, 2022

 - Headphones are discouraged for safety reasons.

-Race History The first running of the half marathon was in 1984, and the 5K began in 1990.
+Race History: The first running of the half marathon was in 1984, and the 5K began in 1990.
+There were 163 finishers in the 1984 half marathon.
+Debbie Crow of Stowe was first woman in 1:30:17, and Keith Woodward was first male in 1:11:56.
 There have been a few course changes over the years, the most significant being the switch to the Perry Hill course for 2013 through 2018.
+The race returned to the original Waterbury/Duxbury course in 2019.